Royal Dublin Fusiliers Association Archive

 Edward Brierley (1896-1955) was born in Ballsbridge, Dublin.
 With the outbreak of the First World War in August 1914, Edward left his job with the Pembroke Urban District Council and joined the 8th Battalion of the Royal Dublin Fusiliers.
 Serving in Western Europe, including at the Somme, Brierley received no less than three certificates for bravery in battle and was awarded the Military Medal, awarded by the British Army for acts of gallantry and devotion to duty under fire.

 This collection, part of the Royal Dublin Fusiliers Collection, contains documents, personal effects and memorabilia from Brierley’s army service, as well as his later career as a footballer with Shelbourne and St Mary’s football clubs.

 RDFA /107 Rose Mary Savage (1893-1983)

-The collection can be accessed in the Reading Room of Dublin City Library and Archive, and is also available online on the Dublin City Libraries and Archives Digital Repository.
+The collection can be accessed in the Reading Room of Dublin City Library and Archive.

 Rose Mary Savage was born in 1893 in India to a military family.
 In 1914, she was trained in First Aid by Belfast Centre of St John’s and helped raise funds for the ‘Comfort Fund’ for the 13th Royal Irish Rifles.
 In 1916, she applied to be a Volunteer Aid Detachment nurse, and served Ulster Volunteer Force Hospital in Belfast for three months before being sent to Number 12 General Hospital of the British Expeditionary Force in Rouen France, where she remained until January 2016.